Advanced Domain Intelligence for Security: Passive DNS, WHOIS and Threat Hunting

 When an attacker generates a self-signed certificate (common in malware C&C infrastructure), they typically:

 By collecting SSL certificates from suspicious domains and comparing their fingerprints and metadata, you identify which domains are operated together.
-Certificate transparency logs (like crt.sh) make this practical—you can search for all certificates issued to a specific domain or organization name in seconds.
+Certificate transparency logs (such as crt.sh) make this practical: you can search all certificates issued for a specific domain or organization name in seconds.

 Case Study: Certificate-Based Clustering

-A researcher investigating a phishing domain found its SSL certificate contained the issuer name "Phishing Infrastructure v2.1".
-Searching certificate transparency logs for that issuer name returned 340+ certificates issued to different phishing domains.
-All 340+ domains were confirmed to be part of the same attacker's phishing campaign.
-The attacker's oversight in reusing the same certificate issuer name across the entire operation provided complete visibility into their scale.
+A researcher investigating a phishing domain discovered that its SSL certificate contained the issuer name "Phishing Infrastructure v2.1".
+Searching that issuer name in certificate transparency logs returned 340+ certificates issued for different phishing domains.
+All 340+ domains were confirmed as part of the same attacker's phishing campaign.
+The attacker's carelessness in reusing the same certificate issuer name across the entire operation provided complete visibility into its scale.

 Infrastructure Mapping: Connecting the Dots

-Infrastructure mapping takes individual intelligence signals (passive DNS records, WHOIS data, certificates) and combines them into a comprehensive graph of attacker assets.
+Infrastructure mapping takes individual intelligence signals (passive DNS records, WHOIS data, certificates) and combines them into a comprehensive graph of an attacker's assets.

 Building Infrastructure Maps